State Rehabilitation Council

 The members of the State Rehabilitation Council are appointed by the Governor and convene at least five meetings a year.
-All meetings and public forums are publicly announced and open and accessible to the general public.
+All meetings and public forums are announced, and are open and accessible to the general public.
 The meetings are held in compliance with the New Jersey Open Public Meeting Act, NJSA 10:4-6.

 The functions of the SRC are to:

-- Review, analyze and advise CBVI regarding performance of its responsibilities of the agency under Title I of the Rehabilitation Act amendments of 1998;
+- Review, analyze, and advise CBVI regarding performance of its responsibilities of the Agency under Title I of the Rehabilitation Act amendments of 2014;

-- Advise and assist CBVI in the preparation of the State Plan and amendments to the plan, applications, reports, needs assessments, and evaluations required under the Rehabilitation Act amendments of 1998;
+- Advise and assist CBVI with the preparation of the State Plan and amendments to the plan, applications, reports, needs assessments, and evaluations required under the Rehabilitation Act amendments of 2014;

-- Prepare and submit an annual report to the Governor and the Commissioner of the Rehabilitation Services Administration (RSA) on the status of vocational rehabilitation programs operated within the State and make the report available to the public;
+- Prepare and submit an annual report to the Governor and the Commissioner of the Rehabilitation Services Administration (RSA) on the status of Vocational Rehabilitation programs operated within the State, and to make the report available to the public;

 - Coordinate with other councils within the State, including the Statewide Independent Living Council (SILC);

-- Establish successful working relationships among CBVI and the Statewide Independent Living Council and Centers for Independent Living within the State; and
+- Establish successful working relationships between CBVI, the Statewide Independent Living Council, and Centers for Independent Living within the State; and

 - Perform other functions consistent with the purpose of this title, as the SRC determines to be appropriate.

-For more information on the State Rehabilitation Council contact: John Walsh, Coordinator of Vocational Rehabilitation Services at 973-648-3549 or e-mail: John.Walsh@dhs.state.nj.us
+For more information on the State Rehabilitation Council contact: John Walsh, Chief, Program Administration at 973-648-3549 or e-mail: John.Walsh@dhs.state.nj.us .